Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Are Real Estate Agent Commissions?

-Generally, commission rates in Canada vary between 3% and 7% of the home sale price.
-The commission is typically divided between the buyer and the seller’s agent.
+Generally, commission rates in Canada vary between 3% and 6% of the home sale price.
 However, rates can fall beyond the range depending on the city and the real estate agent you work with.
+From that amount, the total commission is split between the buyer and seller agents.

 House Prices In Canada